HOME › TEACHING › BIOLOGY & AI CURE

 Coccinellidae

-MacKenzie is quantifying elytral melanism in ladybugs to test whether coloration patterns reflect a thermoregulation–habitat trade-off.
-She is measuring percent black dorsal surface across species in her Coccinellidae phylogeny.
+Quantifying elytral melanism in ladybugs to test whether coloration patterns reflect a thermoregulation and habitat trade-off.
+Measuring percent black dorsal surface across species in her Coccinellidae phylogeny.

 🔬